maxtaco/tamejs/README.md

         console.log ("hello");
     }

-This example does the same.
-A `twait` block will block all progress until all events made inside via `mkevent` have fired.
+The way to read this is: "wait in the `twait{..}` block until all events made by `mkevent` have been fired.
+In this case, there is only one event, so after that's fired (in 100ms), control continues past the `twait` block, onto the log line, and back to the start of the loop.
+The code looks and feels like threaded code, but is still in the asynchronous idiom (if you look at the rewritten code output by the *tamejs* compiler).

+This next example does the same, while showcasing power of the `twait{..}` language addition.
 In the example below, the two timers are fired in parallel, and only when both have returned (after 100ms), does progress continue...

     for (var i = 0; i < 10; i++) {
         twait {